 - In order to remain NIH compliant, the institutional training grant coordinator and the payroll coordinator should discuss how the trainee can manage the overlap of work projects.
 For the current NIH policy on stipend supplementation or compensation from part-time employment or outside activities, please visit NIH Grants Policy and Guidance Statement section 11.2.10 Supplementation of Stipends, Compensation, and Other Income.
 Also, see the recent NIH announcement limiting number of hours trainees may work in appointments outside their training grant appointment to no more than 10.

 - School of Medicine has very specific policies and guidelines on setting up appointments and extra compensation for pre-doctoral and postdoctoral trainees which are outlined on their training grant information website.

-- In your PERM notes indicate that [Student Name] has been granted this position to compensate her at the same level as other graduate students in the department.
+- If the level of compensation on the training grant is not comparable to other graduate students in your department who have similar academic status, the student may request to be assigned additional research duties for additional salary as a part-time research associate.
 One way to handle the need for extra compensation for a postdoc is to create two appointments, one for a Senior Fellow and one a Senior Fellow Trainee.
 Combine the total amount of compensation in one full-time rate and use that full-time rate for both appointments.
 Then in the distribution line for each appointment, use a different percent FTE for each appointment.

 - Example: If you wanted to pay a postdoc $8,000 on a stipend and $2,000 on a non-federal grant, you would create the two appointments using a full-time rate of $10,000 for each appointment.
 Then for the stipend appointment you would use a distribution FTE of 80%, and for the non-stipend (REG) appointment you would use a distribution FTE of 20%.